Table of Contents

 Mandatory payment alternative

+An overtime eligible employee cannot “volunteer” to do extra work in the unit if payment would otherwise be required in order to get the work accomplished.
 Some units are not funded to pay overtime.
 Overtime work that is needed but not funded may be offered to, but not required of an employee, contingent on the employee’s willingness to accept compensatory time instead of overtime payment.
-Overtime accepted on a contingent basis must be documented with a Contingent Overtime Agreement.
+Overtime accepted on a contingent basis must be documented with the Contingent Overtime Agreement (PDF) form.

-Units that offer overtime contingent on acceptance of compensatory time must understand that compensatory time, if not used, must be paid annually (see “Compensatory time – Annual use/payment requirement” below) or upon separation from employment.
+Units that offer overtime contingent on acceptance of compensatory time must understand that compensatory time, if not used, must be paid annually, at time of job change, or upon termination.
 It is therefore important to ensure that compensatory time balances are used before such payment is required.

-Positions that are overtime exempt may granted overtime payment or compensatory time for the following reasons:
+Positions that are FLSA exempt may be granted overtime or straight time payment or compensatory time off for the following reasons:

-- A labor contract allows for compensation or compensatory time to be granted when the employee is assigned to work an excessive amount of time for an extended period.
-HR approval is required in accordance with the terms of the applicable labor contract.
+- A labor contract or MOU allows for compensation or compensatory time off to be granted when the employee is assigned to work an excessive amount of time for an extended period.
+HR approval for “excepted staff” positions is required in accordance with the terms of the applicable labor contract.

-- When the supervisor requires a classified non-union employee to work an excessive number of hours over an extended time period, the supervisor may approve compensatory time on a straight time basis.
+- When the manager requires an exempt classified non-union employee to work an excessive number of hours over an extended time period, the supervisor may approve compensatory time on a straight time basis.